dtraczewski/GettingAndCleaningData/README.md

 This is the course project for the Getting and Cleaning Data Coursera course.
 The R script, `run_analysis.R`, does the following:

-1. Download the dataset and unzpi it if it does not already be unzipped in the working directory
+1. Download the dataset and unzip it if it does not already be unzipped in the working directory
 2. Load the activity and feature data
 3. Loads both the training and test datasets and keeping only those variables which reflect a mean or standard deviation of some characteristics